San Francisco Volcano, Catamarca, Argentina

 A journey through one of the areas

-more lonely and
+more solitary and

-majestic mountains of the Puna
+majestic of the Puna

 Andean.